DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/finance-users.md

 - Confirm and click **Continue**
 - Click **Back** to return to the statement page

----

-## Viewing contract information
+## Contract information

-Contract managers can view contract values used for statement calculation by clicking the **Contract information** link at the bottom of the statement page.
+Contract managers can view contract values used for statement calculation by clicking the **Contract information** link at the bottom of the financial statement page.

 The information displayed depends on the cohort: